Skip to main content

 From your computer

-1. Either click on the Arrow, drag the image from your computer into the area displaying "Drag and drop media your file" or click 'here' to select a file from your computer
+1. Either click on the Arrow icon, "drag" the image from your computer into the area displaying "Drag and drop media" or click "here" to select a file from your computer

-2. Your image will be added to your Immerse page.
+2. Your image will be added to your Content page.

 From a URL